Why Study a Modern or Classical Language?

 A foreign language degree is as practical as it is interesting.
-Many foreign language students at Wheaton are double-majors, combining a language with majors such as archaeology, Bible and theology, business/economics, communications, psychology, philosophy or international relations.
+Many Modern or Classical Language students at Wheaton are double-majors, combining a language with majors such as archaeology, Bible and theology, business/economics, communications, psychology, philosophy or international relations.

 Excellent Preparation for Life After College

 In today’s global context, knowing a second language and experience studying abroad are a plus to any employer.
 Through Wheaton's liberal arts focus, you’ll become proficient in areas that will help you stand out from the crowd:

 - intercultural communication skills that will equip you to find your way in any cultural context